colireg/arclog-library-manager/README.md

 # arclog-library-manager
-A simple library manager API
+A simple library manager API.
+This project is still under development.